openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 Section F: is also configurable using the options in section D. In this example we are showing the IoB (Insulin on Board) - if there were no TBRs and no remaining boluses this would be zero, the sensitivity, and the deviation.
 GREY bars show a deviation due to carbs, GREEN that BG is higher than the algorithm expected it to be and RED that it is lower than the algorithm expected.

 Section F: enables you to administer a bolus (normally you would use the Calculator button to do this) and to add a fingerstick CGM calibration.

+# The Calculator

+When you want to make a meal bolus this is where you will normally make it from.